chatwoot/docs/docs/user-guide/features/custom-attributes.md

 #### 1. Set attributes via SDK method

-You can set custom attributes for each conversation using the SDK using the `setConversationCustomAttributes` method, and also delete the attribute using the `deleteConversationCustomAttribute` method, you can read more about setting conversation attributes [here](/product/channels/live-chat/sdk/setup/#for-a-conversation)
+You can set custom attributes for each conversation using the SDK using the `setConversationCustomAttributes` method and also delete the attribute using the `deleteConversationCustomAttribute` method.
+You can read more about setting conversation attributes [here](/product/channels/live-chat/sdk/setup/#for-a-conversation).

 #### 2. Set attributes via contact side panel